Nurses’ Health Matters

 AHNA approval #1229, Expiration date 12/6/18

-You’ll receive 23 ANCC CNE contact hours (some exceptions apply to California and Iowa) and one or two university credits through Maharishi University of Management when you take the TM course.
+You’ll receive 23 ANCC CNE contact hours (except California) and one or tow university credits through Maharishi University of Management when you take the TM course.

 The TM for Nurses course has been peer reviewed and is an Endorsed Program of the American Holistic Nurses Association.